 “The freemium model is a user acquisition strategy that works with two different tiers, both free and premium.
 Free users have a ‘taster’ access to a product with limitations, which require payment to ‘unlock’ higher tier features”

 I've heard before, “Freemium is just a never-ending free trial”.
-But that's not quite true.
-They do share the word free, but the strategies couldn’t be more different.
+But the strategies couldn’t be more different.
 With a freemium model, you’ll see a mix of:

-Usage limitations e.g. Slack restricts conversation history to 10,000 messages
+Usage limits e.g. Slack restricts conversation history to 10,000 messages

 Feature limitations e.g. Trello allows one ‘Power Up’ integration per board